OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 # 0 Overview

-This guide walks through setting up Slurm on a OpenCHAMI cluster.
-This guide will assume you have already setup an OpenCHAMI cluster per Sections 1-2.6 in the [OpenCHAMI Tutorial](https://openchami.org/docs/tutorial/).
+This guide walks through setting up Slurm on an OpenCHAMI cluster.
+This guide will assume you have already setup an OpenCHAMI cluster per Sections 1-2.6 in the [OpenCHAMI Tutorial](https://openchami.org/docs/tutorial/), therefore this guide will assume the rocky user on a Rocky Linux 9 system.
+Please substitute the rocky user with your normal user if you have setup an OpenCHAMI cluster outside of the tutorial.
 The only other requirement is to run a webserver to serve a Slurm repo for the image builder to use, and this guide assumes Podman is present to use.
 This guide will only walk through Slurm setup for a cluster with one head node and one compute node, but is easily expanded to multiple compute nodes by updating the node list with ochami.

 ## 0.1 Prerequisites